kelinguistics/phoneticconvergence/README.md

 First, we look at the differences in the distributions of the convergence metrics, across different slices of the dataset (P+T+K, P, T, K stop conditions).
 We simply plot distributions of the metric values for each kind of the metric, and a dataset slice:

 ```
-# plot_vot_scores.r:
+# from plot_vot_scores.r:

-#
-# This script plots VOT convergence scores individually, based on data in
+# We create a function plot_scores() that plots convergence scores for
-# "vot_table" and slices extracted from "vot_table" using "extract_slices.r".
+# a metric specified as a parameter ("name"), and a slice of data
+# specified as another parameter ("vot_table").
+Then we apply this function
+# to plot different metrics on different slices of data.

 # Plots the convergence scores for the metric "name", based on data in
 # "vot_table".
 plot_scores <- function(vot_table, name, title_for_all_plots) {
   par(mfrow=c(1, 3))